-A passengers’ group recently came out to complain about what they termed ‘dangerous conditions’ at London Victoria and the Network Rail has this week responded by saying it would never put passengers at risk.
+A passengers’ group recently came out to complain about what they termed ‘dangerous conditions’ with overcrowding at London Victoria and the Network Rail has this week responded by saying it would never put passengers at risk.

 The Association of British Commuters (ABC) claimed that the work to extend the area around platforms 15 to 19, which is for trains coming and going to Sussex, may have been postponed to save money.
 However, the delay plus the busy nature of the station during rush hour means the decision could lead to a disaster.
 Network Rail has however countered the argument and stated that the work being done wasn’t to improve safety but to improve journeys and that they would never endanger the lives of passengers.